ambroiseodt/itl/README.md

-# NanoLlama - Memory and Generalization in LLMs
+# 🛠️ Provable Benefits of In-Tool Learning for Large Language Models
 **[Sam Houliston*](https://www.linkedin.com/in/sam-houliston-47364524a/?originalSubdomain=uk)**, **[Ambroise Odonnat*](https://ambroiseodt.github.io/)**,**[Charles Arnal*](https://charlesarnal.github.io/)**, **[Vivien Cabannes*](https://viviencabannes.github.io/)**. ***Equal contribution**

-This codebase provides utilities to train and study large language models, particularly from the point of view of memory and generalization.
-It mostly relies on PyTorch primitives, instead of any high-level LLM libraries, allowing researchers and practitioners to easily prototype and modify.
+This codebase is the official implementation of our [Provable Benefits of In-Tool Learning for Large Language Models]().
+It provides utilities to train and study large language models from the point of view of memory and generalization.
+It relies mainly on PyTorch primitives, instead of any high-level LLM libraries, allowing researchers and practitioners to easily prototype and modify.
-In the folder ```apps```, we show how this codebase can be used to study LLMs by providing the official implementation of *Provable Benefits of In-Tool Learning for Large Language Models*.

 <p align="center">
  <img src="overview.svg" width="100%"/>
 </p>

 ## Installation
 The code runs Python 3.10+.
 Here are some installation instructions:
 1. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 Follow the instructions online, most likely you will execute the following commands.